Munster Senior Hurling Championship: Media coverage

 In the early years of coverage Radio Éireann had exclusive radio coverage of championship games.
 When Telefís Éireann was established on 31 December 1961, the new station was interested in the broadcasting of championship games.
 The GAA, however, were wary that live television coverage would result in lower attendances at games.
 Because of this, the association restricted annual coverage of its games to the All-Ireland hurling and football finals, the two All-Ireland football semi-finals and the two Railway Cup finals.

 RTÉ broadcast highlights of the Munster final for the first time on 19 July 1970.
 These highlights programmes continued for the rest of the decade until the development of a dedicated highlights programme called The Sunday Game.
 The first edition of the programme on 8 July 1979 featured extensive coverage and analysis of the Munster final between Cork and Limerick.
 The first live broadcast of a Munster final took place on Network 2 on 2 July 1989.

 In 2007, it was announced that TV3 had signed a three-year broadcasting deal with the GAA, resulting in senior inter-county championship games not being broadcast exclusively on RTÉ for the first time since 1962.
 TV3's first live championship broadcast was a semi-final between Limerick and Waterford on 1 June 2008.
 Following the completion of the initial three-year deal in 2010, the GAA were satisfied to give TV3 an expanded role in Gaelic games broadcasting.
 TV3 broadcast one of the semi-finals over the next three years, however, RTÉ retained the rights to the other matches, including the final.

 Since 2017, Sky Sports and RTÉ have shared live coverage of championship matches.
 Sky broadcast their first championship match, a semi-final between Clare and Limerick, on 4 June 2017, while RTÉ had live coverage of the other three matches including the final.

 Championship upsets

-The possibility of unlikely victories in the various rounds of the championship, where lower ranked teams beat higher placed opposition in what is known as a "giant killing", is much anticipated by the public.
-Such upsets are considered an integral part of the tradition and unpredictable nature of the championship, and the attention gained by giant-killing teams can be as great as that for winners of the championship.
+"Giant-killing" is the possibility of unlikely victories in the various rounds of the championship, where lower ranked teams beat higher placed opposition.
+This is considered an integral part of the championship, and the attention gained by giant-killing teams can be as great as that for winners of the championship.
 Almost every team in the championship has a fondly remembered giant-killing act in its history.
 It is considered particularly newsworthy when a top championship team suffers an upset defeat.